subirvarma/GeneralCognitics/_posts/ofdm.md

 Figure: The Received Signal

-Once again we see the spreading of individual pulses at the receiver which can lead to high bit error rates, a phenomenon known as Inter Symbol Interference or ISI.
-Note that the received signal is the sum of the amplitudes from all the pulses that are active at any one point in time.
+Once again we see the spreading of individual pulses, also called symbols, at the receiver which can lead to high bit error rates, a phenomenon known as Inter Symbol Interference or ISI.
+Note that the received signal is the sum of the amplitudes from all the symbols that are active at any one point in time.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm4.png)